 This may sound like technical trivia, but lifelong Lange fans remember just how brutal it can be to try to pry off (note the “try”) a well-chilled Lange.
 Dual Core makes it possible to both put on and take off a pair of Lange RS 130’s without using the Jaws of Life.
 I know some of you still don’t believe me, so I’ll repeat it: all Lange Alpine boots are now as easy to don and doff as any other 4-buckle, overlap shell.

 The nouveauté of 2019, Dual Core Light, injected ultralight Grilamid® and polyolefin instead of PU/PE into a plastic sandwich.
-Dual Core Light was created to make the now retired XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers could catch the Lighter is Better wave.
+Dual Core Light was created to make the now retired XT Free boots more competitive in the weight-sensitive AT market.
+Two since-retired models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers could catch the Lighter is Better wave.

-The big news at Lange three years ago – literally and figuratively – was a line of wide-bodies that replaced the SX series.
-The LX design is the latest example of a trend towards building real performance into high-volume models, traditionally the unhappy home of mush buckets.
+The big news at Lange four years ago – literally and figuratively – was a line of wide-bodies that replaced the SX series.
+The LX design exemplified the trend towards building real performance into high-volume models, traditionally the unhappy home of mush buckets.
 The LX series has the same hierarchy of flexes found in boots made for the medium-sized masses, matched to a corresponding pecking order of thermoformable, 3D liners.

 Allow me to insert an axiom of performance boot design: the most precious quality of a new boot is its response to forward flex, or how effectively it returns the skier to an unflexed (or at least, less flexed) position.
 The Shadow has rebound energy to spare, and it’s likely to retain the resilience of youth when conventional shell plastic has long since fatigued.